PrinceGadara1/OOPS_Project1/README.md

 - Implement a **pause feature**.
 - Add a **scoreboard** to save high scores.
 - Introduce **power-ups** (e.g., temporary invincibility).

 ---

+## Contributing
+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-name`.
+3. Make your changes.
+4. Push your branch: `git push origin feature-name`.
+5. Create a pull request.

+---